-As of March 31st 2020, Pioneer will cease operations in the cycling power meter (and GPS head unit) market.
-Shimano acquired the software assets (Cyclo-Sphere).
+As of March 31st 2020, Pioneer have ceased operations in the cycling power meter and GPS head unit market.
+Shimano has since acquired the IP/software assets (Cyclo-Sphere).

 Single sided (LEFT) Shimano crank power meter from smaller Polish based company.
 InPeak resolved a number of issues that were identified in my Lama Lab testing and really nailed things down with the release of firmware v1.11.
 ANT+ and Bluetooth support.
 Firmware 1.11 was producing quality single sided power data in my testing indoors and out.
 I’d have no issues recommending this unit if you’re looking at single sided Shimano based options.